Classic Movie Blog Association. "CMBA Profile: Louise Brooks Society," February 15, 2018.

 -- "With her sculpted dark bob and rebellious lifestyle, Louise Brooks was perhaps the ultimate flapper icon.
 A screen star to rank with Bacall and Hepburn, Brooks' career straddled the silent era and early talkies.
 She bucked the system to make movies in Europe, notably Pandora's Box, which lends its name to www.pandorasbox.com, dedicated to her remarkable life and including some of her more risque poses - a reminder that the 1920s were as much about sex and style as any era since." - write-up in London newspaper

--- "The Louise Brooks Society (www.pandorasbox.com) is an excellent homage to the art of the silent film as well as one of its most luminous stars." - mention in New York newspaper
+-- "The Louise Brooks Society (www.pandorasbox.com) is an excellent homage to the art of the silent film as well as one of its most luminous stars."

 -- mention in newspaper from Stuttgart, Germany